 Students with disabilities

-The Library offers equitable access, providing services appropriate to the needs of staff and students with permanent/temporary disabilities or health conditions.
+The Library offers equitable access, providing services appropriate to the needs of staff and students with permanent or temporary disabilities or health conditions which limit their access to our resources and services.

 Services include provision of scanned copies of items in appropriate formats, printing on coloured paper; and printing items with larger font size.
-Discuss your requirements with the Special Needs Support Services staff.
+Discuss your requirements with the Library staff or with staff at Student Access and Inclusion.

-If you require transcription services, please contact the Disability Support Office.
-The Library will liaise with the Disability Support Office to provide any material required for transcription.
+If you require transcription services, please contact Student Access and Inclusion.
+The Library will liaise with Student Access and Inclusion to provide any material required for transcription.

 Accessing Library support

-Please bring a copy of your SAP (Study Access Plan) to the Library when visiting the LIbrary for the first time.
+Please bring a copy of your SAP (Study Access Plan) to the Library when requesting special assistance.

 LIbrary support is available at (02) 6773 2458.
 The toll-free number for online students is 1800 059 735.